ExplainableMachines/group_website/_members/ada-goerguen.md

 #   twitter: todo
 ---

-Ada is a PhD student in the group, working on global explanations for neural models with a focus on feature visualizations and prototype networks.
+Ada is a PhD student in the group, initally workin on global explanations for neural models such as feature visualizations.
+More recently, she has been investigating the representations learned by image-generating diffusion models, understanding when, where, and how concepts emerge to improve down-stream tasks and solve common failure modes, such as complex compositional generation.